plexguide/Sonarr-Hunter/README.md

 | `RANDOM_SELECTION`           | Use random selection (`true`) or sequential (`false`)                 | true       |
 | `STATE_RESET_INTERVAL_HOURS` | Hours after which the processed state files are reset                 | 24         |

-SEARCH_TYPE
+### EXTRA ENVIORNMNETAL NOTES

+- **SEARCH_TYPE**
-    Determines which type of search the script performs.
+  - Determines which type of search the script performs.

-    Options:
+  - Options:

-        "missing": Only processes missing shows (episodes that haven’t been downloaded yet).
+    - `"missing"`: Only processes missing shows (episodes that haven’t been downloaded yet).

-        "upgrade": Only processes episodes that need quality upgrades (do not meet the quality cutoff).
+    - `"upgrade"`: Only processes episodes that need quality upgrades (do not meet the quality cutoff).

-        "both": First processes missing shows and then processes upgrade episodes in one cycle.
+    - `"both"`: First processes missing shows and then processes upgrade episodes in one cycle.

-MAX_MISSING
+- **MAX_MISSING**

-    Sets the maximum number of missing shows to process in each cycle.
+  - Sets the maximum number of missing shows to process in each cycle.

-    Once this limit is reached, the script stops processing further missing shows until the next cycle.
+  - Once this limit is reached, the script stops processing further missing shows until the next cycle.

-MAX_UPGRADES
+- **MAX_UPGRADES**

-    Sets the maximum number of upgrade episodes to process in each cycle.
+  - Sets the maximum number of upgrade episodes to process in each cycle.

-    When this limit is reached, the upgrade portion of the cycle stops and the script waits for the next cycle.
+  - When this limit is reached, the upgrade portion of the cycle stops and the script waits for the next cycle.

-STATE_RESET_INTERVAL_HOURS
+- **STATE_RESET_INTERVAL_HOURS**

-    Specifies the number of hours after which the persistent state files (tracking processed missing shows and upgrade episodes) are automatically reset.
+  - Specifies the number of hours after which the persistent state files (tracking processed missing shows and upgrade episodes) are automatically reset.

-    This reset allows the script to recheck items that were previously processed, in case new data or changes occur.
+  - This reset allows the script to recheck items that were previously processed, in case new data or changes occur.

 ---